Oppidum: Definition

 In current usage, most definitions of oppida emphasise the presence of fortifications, so they are different from undefended farms or settlements, and urban characteristics, marking them as separate from hill forts.
 They are often described as 'the first cities north of the Alps', though earlier examples of urbanism in temperate Europe are also known.
-The period of 2nd and 1st centuries BC places them in the period known as La Tène.
+The 2nd and 1st centuries BC places them in the period known as La Tène.
 A notional minimum size of 15 to 25 ha has often been suggested, but that is flexible and fortified sites as small as 2 ha have been described as oppida.
 However, the term is not always rigorously used, and it has been used to refer to any hill fort or circular rampart dating from the La Tène period.
 One of the effects of the inconsistency in definitions is that it is uncertain how many oppida were built.

 In European archaeology, the term oppida is also used more widely to characterize any fortified prehistoric settlement.
 For example, significantly older hill-top structures like the one at Glauberg (6th or 5th century BC) have been called oppida.

 Such wider use of the term is, for example, common in the Iberian archaeology; in the descriptions of the Castro culture it is commonly used to refer to the settlements going back to the 9th century BC.
 The Spanish word castro, also used in English, means 'a walled settlement' or 'hill fort', and this word is often used interchangeably with oppidum by archaeologists.